lpaneque/mars-rover-1/README.md

 $ docker build . -t rover
 ```

-After the image is built, the run it with:
+After the image is built, then run it with:

 ```sh
 $ docker run -p 8887:5300 rover